Ang Li Peng

 Ang Li Peng (born 8 July 1981) is a former Malaysian badminton player.
-She was the women's doubles gold medalist at the 2002 Commonwelath Games in Manchester, England.
+She was the women's doubles gold medalist at the 2002 Commonwealth Games in Manchester, England.
 At the IBF World Grand Prix event, she won the women's doubles title in 1999 Polish Open partnered with Chor Hooi Yee.
 She emerged as the National champion in 2002 in the women's doubles event with Lim Pek Siah.

 Ang graduated with law degree at the University of Manchester in 2010.